-To ensure proper operation when installing the switch into a network, make sure that the current cables are suitable for 10BASE-T, 100BASE-TX or 1000BASE-T operation.
+To ensure proper operation when installing the switch into a network, make sure that the current cables are suitable for 10BASE-T, 100BASE-TX, 1000BASE-T or 10GBASE-T operation.
 Check the following criteria against the current installation of your network:

-- Cable type: Unshielded twisted pair (UTP) or shielded twisted pair (STP) cables with RJ-45 connectors; Category 3 or better for 10BASE-T, Category 5 or better for 100BASE-TX, and Category 5, 5e or 6 for 1000BASE-T. - Protection from radio frequency interference emissions - Electrical surge suppression - Separation of electrical wires (switch related or other) and electromagnetic fields from data based network wiring - · Safe connections with no damaged cables, connectors or shields
+- Cable type: Unshielded twisted pair (UTP) or shielded twisted pair (STP) cables with RJ-45 connectors; Category 3 or better for 10BASE-T, Category 5 or better for 100BASE-TX, Category 5, 5e or 6 for 1000BASE-T, and Category 5e, 6, 6a or 7 for 10GBASE-T. - · Protection from radio frequency interference emissions - Electrical surge suppression - Separation of electrical wires (switch related or other) and electromagnetic fields from data based network wiring - Safe connections with no damaged cables, connectors or shields